-This is really the reason I advocate this position.
 If you also carry a firearm, you can switch the position of you defensive knife to your supporting hand, but still keep it on the waistline.

-Most men don’t have any real struggles with carrying in this position, however when it comes to women it can be an issue.
-This is largely due to how they dress, especially in work environments there is an expectation for women to dress a certain way which isn’t always conducive to carrying defensive tools.
+Most men don’t have any real struggles with carrying in this position, however when it comes to women it can sometimes be an issue.
+This is largely due to how they dress, especially in work environments if there is an expectation for women to dress a certain way which isn’t always conducive to carrying defensive tools.